 The Buffet 100 Series is made in China, allowing it to be sold relatively cheaply, despite the fact that it is designed in France by one of Europe’s most renowned woodwind makers.

-This alto is noted for its consistent intonation across the entire register and a warm, centred tone.
+This entry-level alto sax is noted for its consistent intonation across the entire register and a warm, centred tone.

 Conn-Selmer DAS180 Avant

 French company Selmer Paris primarily manufactures high end professional instruments, and is perhaps the world’s most famous saxophone brand.

 Conn-Selmer, meanwhile, is a modern American company that focuses on student and intermediate level saxophones – although it does distribute Selmer Paris saxophones in the USA.